vicky002/AlgoWiki/README.md

 =======================
 * [Contributing to this repository](https://github.com/vicky002/Wiki_Knowledge/wiki/Contribution)
 1. You can add links of different sources on different topics.
-2. You can also create topics and add diffrent resources to it.
+2. You can also create topics and add different resources to it.
 3. Make sure that links that you provide are related to the topic!

 Topics